Process

 Why this matters

-The process should make the project feel more certain, not more bureaucratic.
+The process should make your project feel more certain, not more bureaucratic.

-The goal is a sharper site, a cleaner launch, and a clearer idea of what to improve next once the business starts using the new system in real life.
+The goal is a sharper site, a cleaner launch, and a clearer idea of what to improve next once you start using the new system in real life.

 Direct review